TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 ### Additional resources

 This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.
+It isn't required, so consider it supplemental.

-* It looks like this lesson doesn't have any additional resources yet.
+- It looks like this lesson doesn't have any additional resources yet.
 Help us expand this section by contributing to our curriculum.